georgedeath/egreedy/README.md

 >>> Xtr.shape, Ytr.shape
 ((4, 2), (4, 1))
 ```
-The probot pushing test problems (push4 and push8) have a third array `'arr_2'`  that contains their instance-specific parameters:
+The robot pushing test problems (push4 and push8) have a third array `'arr_2'`  that contains their instance-specific parameters:
 ```python
 >>> import numpy as np
 >>> with np.load('push4_1.npz', allow_pickle=True) as data: